CSCfi/csc-user-guide/docs/data/Allas/using_allas/s3_client.md

 ## Move objects

-You can copy an object to another bucket with command:
+You can copy an object in to another bucket with command:
 ```bash
 $ s3cmd cp s3://sourcebucket/objectname s3://destinationbucket
 ```